trblemakar/ucsm_spt_setup/README.md

 How to build the image

-docker build -t 'image_name' https://github.com/trblemakar/ucs_ppt.git
+docker build --no-cache -t 'image_name' https://github.com/trblemakar/ucs_ppt.git

 How to run the program